These natural teeth whiteners are more powerful than you’d think!

-Ready?
-Here are our Top 7 Natural Teeth Whiteners.
+Our Top 7 Natural Teeth Whiteners

 1. Baking Soda

 Put about 1t of baking soda in your palm and mix with water or even better, lemon juice, to form a paste, then apply on a toothbrush.
 Use alone or on top of a layer of toothpaste for an extra whitening boost, and brush your teeth with this paste for at least two minutes.
 Rinse off with plenty of water.

-Miswhat? you may ask…well, this original organic toothbrush is a teeth cleaning stick which is comprised of a twig from the Arak tree grown in the Arabian Peninsula.
+Miswhat? you may ask?
+Well, this original organic toothbrush is a teeth cleaning stick which is comprised of a twig from the Arak tree grown in the Arabian Peninsula.
 Arabs have long chewed on miswak to clean their teeth, and thanks to globalization, miswak can now be purchased locally too.

 4. Orange or Banana Peel

+Yep, that’s right.
 The enzymes in orange and banana peels remove stains from teeth.
 Here’s how: rub only the white side of the inside of the orange or banana peel (ensuring there is no fruit sticking to the peel either) against your teeth for about two minutes, then brush your teeth as usual.
-Do this once a day for two weeks to see results.

-5. Chewing Apples and Celery
+5. Chewing Apples, Strawberries and Celery

 The sweetest tasting remedy is apples, which contains malic acid – an enzyme to help remove stains (and an ingredient found in cosmetic home teeth whitening products too).
 All you have to do is eat the fruit, as this allows the malic acid to naturally brush away the stains from the teeth.
-Definitely follow-up with brushing your teeth afterwards as the naturally-occurring sugar in the fruit may cause tooth decay if left to accumulate.
+Definitely follow-up with brushing your teeth around 20-30 minutes afterwards as the naturally-occurring sugar in the fruit may cause tooth decay if left to accumulate.

 6. Apple Cider Vinegar Rinse

 It makes sense that apple cider vinegar works as a mouth cleaner stain on the teeth remover, especially from coffee and nicotine.
-It has been proven that it does work as a natural teeth whitener too but you have to be consistent – it takes a least a month of continuous use to see results.
+It has been proven that it does work as a natural teeth whitener too, but you have to be consistent – it takes a least a month of continuous use to see results.